Guild Wars

 Same as a war.

-For all types of attacks, warnings may be given to guild members who are working on
+For all types of attacks, warnings may be given to guild members who are NOT working on combat, travelling or playing cards in a casino.

 The closer you are to your compound the more frequent the warnings will be displayed.